-Specific "To Do" Action Items: Short-term ☐ Work with the municipalities, where applicable, to incorporate in their road standards measures that reduce the required street width and that allow for the minimum required pavement width needed to support travel lanes, on-street parking, and emergency vehicle access Implement new State stormwater management regulations, which are designed to reduce impervious surface associated with new construction LEvaluate and adopt, where needed, amendments to parking requirements, imposing limits on the surface area of a site devoted to parking Levaluate and adopt policies that reduce the amount of impervious surface permitted Impervious surfaces are mainly constructed TMDL stands for "Total Maximum Daily Load."
-The load refers to the amount of a surfaces - rooftops, sidewalks, roads, and parking lots - covered by impenetrable specific pollutant found in a body of water materials such as asphalt, concrete, brick, coming from all sources.
-Simply put, the and stone.
-These materials seal surfaces, TMDL is the highest amount of foreign repel water, and prevent precipitation from substance that a body of water can accept infiltrating soils.
-Soils compacted by urban from all sources without exceeding water development are also highly impervious.
-By quality standards.
-Once a TMDL is set and decreasing infiltration, impervious surfaces
+- Work with the municipalities, where applicable, to incorporate in their road standards measures that reduce the required street width and that allow for the minimum required pavement width needed to support travel lanes, on-street parking, and emergency vehicle access - Implement new State stormwater management regulations, which are designed to reduce impervious surface associated with new construction

+Evaluate and adopt, where needed, amendments to parking requirements, imposing limits on the surface area of a site devoted to parking

+Evaluate and adopt policies that reduce the amount of impervious surface permitted in development

+- Retrofit stormwater management facilities into existing subdivisions where there are no stormwater facilities in order to help meet the NPDES permit requirements of reducing impervious cover - Promote the use of landscaped islands as stormwater areas

+Investigate the feasibility of incorporating stormwater conveyance and treatment features, such as grass channels, stormwater curb extensions, and linear stormwater tree pits, into closed-section roadways

+Encourage the use of alternative, permeable sidewalk and trail surfaces

+Impervious surfaces are mainly constructed surfaces - rooftops, sidewalks, roads, and parking lots - covered by impenetrable materials such as asphalt, concrete, brick, and stone.
+These materials seal surfaces, repel water, and prevent precipitation from infiltrating soils.
+Soils compacted by urban development are also highly impervious.
+By decreasing infiltration, impervious surfaces increase stormwater runoff.